- See our new climber page for more info!

 Belaying is a technique used by climbers to exert tension on a climbing rope so that a falling climber does not fall very far.
 It uses specialized gear and requires training to master.
 Sign up for one of our daily Intro to Climbing class to learn how to belay.

 Unfortunately, our liability insurance requires that only MetroRock instructors teach in our gym.
-However, our daily Intro to Climbing class is a great bargain.
+However, our Intro to Climbing class is a great way to learn how to belay.

 We offer a variety of options for beginners: